sewenew/redis-protobuf/README.md

 #### Syntax

 ```
-PB.SET key [--NX | --XX] [--EX seconds | --PX milliseconds] path value
+PB.SET key [--NX | --XX] [--EX seconds | --PX milliseconds] type [path] value
 ```

-- If the *path* specifies the message type, set the whole message with the given *value*.
+- If the *path* is omitted, set the whole message with the given *value*.
-- If the *path* specifies a field, set the corresponding field with the given *value*.
+- Otherwise, set the corresponding field with the given *value*.

 **NOTE**: Since Protobuf fields are optional, when setting the whole message, you can only set parts of fields of this message.
-The following example only sets `Msg.i`, and leave other fields unset.
+The following example only sets `/i` field, and leave other fields unset.

 ```
 127.0.0.1:6379> PB.SET key Msg '{"i" : 1}'